How Much Does a Chimney Cap Replacement Cost in 2025?

 Chimney Cap Shape

 The most common chimney cap shapes are round, square, and rectangular.
-Most retailers stock these shapes, so it’s usually easy to find prefabricated options at an affordable price.
-Oval chimney caps are less common, while custom cap shapes run the highest cost.
+Most retailers stock these shapes, so it’s easy to find prefabricated options at an affordable price.
+Oval chimney caps are less common, and custom cap shapes run the highest cost.
 A well-fitting chimney cap is key to avoiding chimney repair costs.

 Chimney Type